Take Advantage of Your Business Development Resources

 The Ohio First Stop Business Connection provides individualized, downloadable packets of forms and information on how to start your business.
 There are packets for over 200 types of businesses that can be searched by key word or through an alphabetical list.

-Other Licensing: Some businesses require specialty licensing from the state of Ohio.
+Do you need a specialty license?
+Some businesses require specialty licensing from the state of Ohio.
 Information on which businesses and how to apply can be found here.

 Already in business?
-Resources for Existing Businesses
+Explore these resources for existing businesses.

-Links to some of the most requested information for ongoing businesses.
+Here are links to some of the most requested information for ongoing businesses.
 Don't see what you're looking for?
 Contact us at 419-243-8191.

 The IRS.gov small business tax resource page contains forms, instructions, and online tax workshop and more to help you meet the federal tax responsibilities for your business.